divyanshusharma3031/express-type-script/mongoDbCommands.md

 You can also use $each to insert more than 1 emebedded doc at once.

-42) $inc and $dec : Suppopse you want to increment salary of all the people who have more than 2 yrs of experience by 10k .
-Then you can use the increment operator
+42) $inc : Suppopse you want to increment salary of all the people who have more than 2 yrs of experience by 10k .
+Then you can use the increment operator . passing a -ve value in the increment will decrement the result (obviously).
 Query :
 ```
 db.users.updateMany({ exp: { $gt: 2 } }, { $inc: { salary: 10000 } });